Victor Babeș

 Victor Babeș (/ro/; 28 July 1854 in Vienna – 19 October 1926 in Bucharest) was a Romanian physician, bacteriologist, academician and professor.
-One of the founders of modern microbiology, Victor Babeș is author of one of the first treatises of bacteriology in the world – Bacteria and their role in pathological anatomy and histology of infectious diseases, written in collaboration with French scientist Victor André Cornil in 1885.
-In 1888, Babeș underlies the principle of passive immunity, and a few years later enunciates the principle of antibiosis.
+One of the founders of modern microbiology, Victor Babeș is the author of one of the first treatises of bacteriology in the world – Bacteria and their role in pathological anatomy and histology of infectious diseases, written in collaboration with French scientist Victor André Cornil in 1885.
+In 1888, Babeș underlined the principle of passive immunity, and a few years later he enunciated the principle of antibiosis.
 He made early and significant contributions to the study of rabies, leprosy, diphtheria, tuberculosis and other infectious diseases.
 He also discovered more than 50 unknown germs and foresaw new methods of staining bacteria and fungi.
 Victor Babeș introduced rabies vaccination and founded serotherapy in Romania.

 Babeș-Bolyai University in Cluj-Napoca and the University of Medicine and Pharmacy in Timișoara bear his name.

 Origin and family

 Victor Babeș was the son of Vincențiu Babeș and Sophia Goldschneider.
-His father was a Romanian magistrate, teacher, journalist and politician from the Banat region, founding member of the Romanian Academic Society (22 April 1866) and President of History Section of the Romanian Academy (1898–1899).
+His father was a Romanian magistrate, teacher, journalist and politician from the Banat region, founding member of the Romanian Academic Society (22 April 1866) and President of the History Section of the Romanian Academy (1898–1899).
 One of the personalities who have distinguished themselves in the fight for the rights of Romanians in Transylvania, Vincențiu Babeș was repeatedly deputy in the Vienna Award and president of the Romanian National Party.
 Victor had a sister, Alma, and a brother, Aurel.
 The younger brother of Victor Babeș, Aurel, was a chemist and worked with Victor at the Institute of Bucharest.
 The son of Aurel, Aurel A. Babeș, was also a physician, and discovered a screening test for cervical cancer.

 Victor Babeș was married to Iosefina Thorma, with whom he had a son, Mircea.

 Studies

-In childhood, Victor Babeș was always attracted to poetry, music and especially literature, as well as performance sport, natural science and dramatics.
+In childhood, Victor Babeș was always attracted to poetry, music and especially literature, alongside performance sports, natural science and dramatics.
 He began studying dramatic arts in Budapest.
-The death of his sister, Alma, caused by tuberculosis, at a young age, led him to abandon started studies and enroll in medicine.
+The death of his sister, Alma, caused by tuberculosis, at a young age, led him to abandon his started studies and enroll in medicine.
 He attended the Faculty of Medicine in Budapest and Vienna.
 Victor received his doctorate in medicine in Vienna, in 1878.
 In 1881 he received a scholarship and went to Paris and Berlin, where he worked with leading teachers of the time: Cornil, Louis Pasteur, Rudolf Virchow, Robert Koch and others.
 He continued to study with great teachers from Munich, Heidelberg, and Strasbourg until 1886.